ahmniab/Projectile-motion-simulator/README.md

 <ol>
     <li>
         <strong>Angle</strong>
-        : this takes intger value like( 1 , 2 ,3 ) only , (1.1 , 0.3) are not allowed
+        : this takes integer value like( 1 , 2 ,3 ) only , (1.1 , 0.3) are not allowed
      </li>
     <li>
         <strong>Velocity</strong>:
-        The values as same as Anlge
+        The values as same as Angle
     </li>
     <li>
         <strong>Gravity</strong>: